Intra-Company Transfers (ICT) – How to Get Your Work Permit

 Intra Company Transferee (ICT)

 Immigration, Refugees and Citizenship Canada IRCC states that initial work permits granted under the Intra Company Transferee (ICT) program in Canada are normally for one year only.
 However, the foreign employee can renew the work permit.
-In regard to the procedures for renewing the work permit, the employee must provide proof of the following:
+Regarding the procedures for renewing the work permit, the employee must provide proof of the following:

 • The Foreign Company and the Canadian company are still on the same pace of work.